Dannyzx/OMML2015-Homeworks/README.md

 # OMML2015-Homeworks
-Homework solutions for the course of Optimization Methods for Machine Learning at Sapienza University of Rome
+My homework solution for the course of Artificial Intelligence and Machine Learning at Sapienza University of Rome (fall 2015).
+* Homework 2: Generalized RBF's.
+* Homework 3: Support Vector Machines and decomoposition methods.